Loading...

 Unsure if you need to submit a plan with your application?
 Click here.

-• If an FBRN has not been provided, please provide documentation to support an eligible FBRN exemption, income exemption or the most current Municipal Property Assessment Notice or Municipal Tax Bill.
+• If an FBRN has not been provided, please provide documentation in the name of the applicant to support an eligible FBRN exemption, income exemption or the most current Municipal Property Assessment Notice or Municipal Tax Bill.

-Relative to some other opportunities, OFCAF provides a higher level of cost-share funding to support implementation of targeted BMPs with a goal of encouraging successful, long-term adoption.
+OFCAF provides a high level of cost-share funding to support implementation of targeted BMPs with a goal of encouraging successful, long-term adoption.
 Access to knowledge and resources are key components to ensure success.
 Applicants must participate in an OSCIA-recognized Knowledge Sharing Event (KSE) within the eligible Project Start and Completion dates for their approved OFCAF application, and before submitting a claim for cost-share.
+Successful applicants must participate in a minimum of one (1) KSE for each approved project that aligns with the project’s category.

 KSEs support learning and adoption of BMPs specific to addressing climate change challenges in Ontario (e.g., carbon sequestration and reducing GHG emissions).
 A KSE is both a learning and networking opportunity, where farmers can benefit from: